- Studying Law at Yale

 Legal employers typically seek legal analysis in writing samples; therefore, a memorandum or brief is preferred over a research paper.
 In addition, less outside editing is better, which is why previously published pieces are not automatically at the top of the list.
 Although the topic of the writing sample is generally not much of a concern, if you have a sample that relates to the employer’s work, you may wish to use it.
 The ultimate criterion, however, is the quality of the writing.
 If you use a document prepared for a prior employer, obtain the employer’s permission and make sure you have made all necessary modifications and redactions to preserve client confidentiality.

 Although there is no definitive ideal length for a writing sample, 5-10 pages typically demonstrates your writing ability.
-If all of your potential writing samples are much longer, consider using an excerpt (e.g., one argument from a longer brief) and provide a brief explanatory note in the form of a cover sheet.
+If your writing sample falls within 5-10 pages, single- or double-spaced text is fine (though be sure to check if an employer expresses a preference on this).
+If your writing sample goes above 10 pages in length (e.g., if an employer specifies a higher page count for applicants’ writing samples), it will generally make sense to double-space the document.
+If all of your potential writing samples are much longer than 10 pages, and absent particular employer instructions to the contrary, consider using an excerpt (e.g., one argument from a longer brief) and provide a brief explanatory note in the form of a cover sheet.

 A cover sheet is useful to give any necessary background information about your writing sample.
 For example, if you use a writing project prepared for class, give the name of the class and a brief description of the assignment.
 If you are using a document prepared for a former employer, explain that you have obtained the employer’s permission and made all necessary modifications.

-Prior to listing someone as a reference, have a frank conversation to be sure that he/she is comfortable with providing you with a strong, positive recommendation.
-Take the time to talk with them about your career interests as they relate to the employers to which you are applying.
-In addition, provide them with a copy of your resume so they can become familiar with your background and experience.
+Prior to listing someone as a reference, have a frank conversation to be sure that they are comfortable providing you a strong, positive recommendation.
+Describe your career interests as they relate to the employers to which you are applying and provide them with a copy of your resume so they can become familiar with your background and experience.